Soft Copy: Yes

 4. Spreading overheads.
 If a business merged it could rationalise its operational centres.
 E.g. it could have one headquarter as opposed to two.

 5. Risk Bearing economies.
 Some investments are extremely expensive as well as risky, therefore only a big firm will have the ability and willing to undertake the necessary investment.
-E.g. pharmaceutical industry is required to take risks in creating new drugs....Get Ignou Mba MS-09 Solved Assignment Managerial Economics for 2015 July - Dec....
+E.g. pharmaceutical industry is required to take risks in creating new drugs....Get Ignou Mba MS-09 Solved Assignment Jan - June or July - Dec for 2017....

 Q. Explain the discounting principle.